Nirmal Purja

-Nirmal Purja (known as Nims or Nimsdai) (निर्मल पुर्जा; born 25 July 1983) is a Nepalese mountaineer.
-Prior to taking on a career in mountaineering, he served in the British Army with the Brigade of Gurkhas followed by the Special Boat Service (SBS), the special forces unit of the Royal Navy.
+Nirmal Purja (निर्मल पुर्जा; 25 July 1983 – 30 July 2026), also known as Nims or Nimsdai, was a Nepali-British mountaineer.
+Before pursuing a career in mountaineering, he served in the British Army with the Brigade of Gurkhas and later in the Special Boat Service (SBS), the special forces unit of the Royal Navy.

-Purja is notable for having climbed all 14 eight-thousanders (peaks above 8,000 m) in a time of six months and six days with the aid of bottled oxygen between April and October 2019.
-This was a record at the time of climbing, although it was broken in 2023 by Kristin Harila and Tenjen Sherpa, who summitted all 14 eight-thousanders in 92 days.
-Purja was the first person to reach the summits of Mount Everest, Lhotse and Makalu within 48 hours.
-In 2021, Purja, along with a team of nine other Nepalese climbers, completed the first winter ascent of K2.
+Purja climbed all 14 eight-thousanders – peaks above 8000 m – in a then-record time of six months and six days with the aid of bottled oxygen between April and October 2019; the record stood until broken in 2023 by Kristin Harila and Tenjen Sherpa.
+Purja continues to hold the record for the fastest ascent of all eight-thousanders without supplementary oxygen at two years and 150 days.
+Purja was the first person to reach the summits of Mount Everest, Lhotse, and Makalu within 48 hours.
+In 2021, he and a team of nine other Nepalese climbers completed the first winter ascent of K2.
+Considered one of the most accomplished climbers of his generation, Purja is widely regarded as a major figure in modern high-altitude mountaineering.

+In July 2026, Purja and nine other climbers died in an avalanche on the Pakistani side of Broad Peak.

 Early life

-Nirmal ("Nims") Purja was born in July 1983 in Dana, a small village in Nepal's Myagdi District near Dhaulagiri, at 1,600 m above sea level.
-At age 4, his family moved lower down to the Chitwan District near Kathmandu.
-His father was a Gurkha soldier and his mother was from a farming background.
-Being from two different Nepalese castes, their marriage was frowned upon and they were cut off financially and socially from their respective families.
+Nirmal ("Nims") Purja was born on 25 July 1983 in Dana, a small village in Nepal's Myagdi District near Dhaulagiri, at 1,600 m above sea level.
+He was the fourth of five children of Nanda Bahadur Purja and Purna Kumari.
+His father was a Gurkha soldier in the Indian Army, and his mother came from a farming background.
+Because they were from different Nepalese castes, their marriage was frowned upon, and both were cut off financially and socially from their families.
 Purja told National Geographic, "We came from a really poor family", and "As a kid, I remember I didn't even have flip-flops".
+When he was four, his family moved lower down to the Chitwan District near Kathmandu.

-His three much older brothers became Gurkha soldiers and they funded Purja to attend an English-speaking boarding school.
-During his schooling, Purja became proficient in kick-boxing.
-He later attended Loughborough University (England), where he received a postgraduate diploma in security management.
+Purja's three older brothers became Gurkha soldiers and they funded his attendance at an English-speaking boarding school.
+During his schooling, he became proficient in kick-boxing.
+He later attended Loughborough University in England, where he received a postgraduate diploma in security management.